21ideas-org/21ideas.org/content.en/docs/Theory/privacy/privatnost-v-seti-bitcoin.md

 1. A 2018 paper [^113] uses blockchain analysis and the tracking of transaction broadcasts to deanonymize bitcoin users.
 2. The researchers use [address reuse](https://en.bitcoin.it/wiki/Address_reuse "Address reuse") and the [common-input-ownership heuristic](https://en.bitcoin.it/wiki/Common-input-ownership_heuristic "Common-input-ownership heuristic") (the paper authors do not mention the possibility of [CoinJoin](https://en.bitcoin.it/wiki/CoinJoin "CoinJoin"))
 3. The researchers connect to every single listening bitcoin node, and attempt to track transactions as they broadcast.
 This gives them an idea of the originating IP address.
-4. The paper identifies about 22,000 bitcoin users by linking their IP address and bitcoin [addresses](https://en.bitcoin.it/wiki/Address "Address").
+4. The paper identifies about 22,000 bitcoin users by linking their IP address and bitcoin addresses.
 About 20,000 of these users come from one IP address which is probably a popular web wallet.
 5. The paper collected data during late-2013, but the Bitcoin Core transaction relay algorithm has been changed significantly in the meantime to improve privacy.
 So the method used should work less well today.

-Lesson: Private transaction broadcasting (for example over [tor](https://en.bitcoin.it/wiki/Tor "Tor")) is necessary for privacy.
+Lesson: Private transaction broadcasting (for example over Tor) is necessary for privacy.

 ## Real life example - 2018 paper on analysis of bitcoin ransomware transactions

 1. A 2018 paper uses tracking techniques to study bitcoin ransomware [^114].
 2. Some ransomware uses static addresses (which implies [address reuse](https://en.bitcoin.it/wiki/Address_reuse "Address reuse")) while other ransomware requires victims to connect to a http server that hands out new bitcoin addresses.
-3. To find ransomware [addresses](https://en.bitcoin.it/wiki/Address "Address") the researchers found online reports by victims and reverse-engineered ransomware binaries to find addresses within.
+3. To find ransomware addresses the researchers found online reports by victims and reverse-engineered ransomware binaries to find addresses within.
 4. They also used [mystery shopper payments](https://en.bitcoin.it/wiki/Mystery_shopper_payments "Mystery shopper payments"), sending 0.001 BTC to ransomware addresses and watching where that coin is sent to.
 Two ransomware operators (Cerber and Locky) took the bait but one operator (Sage) did not and so his cluster was never found.
-5. The researchers use the [common-input-ownership heuristic](https://en.bitcoin.it/wiki/Common-input-ownership_heuristic "Common-input-ownership heuristic") to find clusters of [addresses](https://en.bitcoin.it/wiki/Address "Address").
+5. The researchers use the [common-input-ownership heuristic](https://en.bitcoin.it/wiki/Common-input-ownership_heuristic "Common-input-ownership heuristic") to find clusters of addresses.
 They know that [CoinJoin](https://en.bitcoin.it/wiki/CoinJoin "CoinJoin") breaks this assumption and so search for detectable [CoinJoin](https://en.bitcoin.it/wiki/CoinJoin "CoinJoin") transactions within the clusters which would indicate a break.
 This was before the invention or implementation of [PayJoin](https://en.bitcoin.it/wiki/PayJoin "PayJoin") so it is assumed that all coinjoins can be detected.
 6. The researchers try to match incoming payments to the ransomware clusters with spikes in Google searches for that ransomware, and uploads of the ransomware binary to malware-tracking websites.
 If there are spikes in google searches or binary uploads without a corresponding increase in incoming bitcoin payments, then that indicates that the researchers have missed some clusters belonging to the ransomware wallets.
 This is [Timing correlation](/en/wiki-bitcoin-privacy/#timing-correlation) in use.
 The researchers conclude they are in fact missing most clusters for CryptoDefense, CryptoLocker, and CryptoWall, but probably have all the clusters for the other ransomware they study.
 7. A [transaction surveillance company](https://en.bitcoin.it/wiki/Transaction_surveillance_company "Transaction surveillance company") called Chainalysis is used to find the ownership of certain addresses.
 It works particularly well for exchanges which share their data with Chainalysis.
 With this the destination of ransomware funds can be tracked.
 The largest known destination is the BTC-E, a now-shut-down Russian bitcoin exchange with lax controls that was widely known to be used by criminals.
 However the vast majority of funds is sent to Unknown destinations.
 One ransomware called CryptoXXX is ~95% sent to Unknown, WannaCry had 100% unknown.
 The researchers write BTC-E in the paper's abstract and conclusion because that's the biggest destination they could find, but in reality most of the ransomware money could not be tracked